List of film director and editor collaborations: Criteria for listings

 The following list of notable director and editor collaborations does not attempt to parse the relative contributions of the individuals.
-The feature film collaborations on this list have each extended over a decade or more, and have produced at least one film nominated for an Academy Award or BAFTA Award in one or more of the following categories: as best film, for best directing, or for best editing.
+The feature film collaborations on this list have each extended over a decade or more, and have produced at least one film nominated for an Academy Award or BAFTA Award in one or more of the following categories: best film; best directing; or best editing.
 One such film is noted for each collaboration.
 The restriction to Oscar-nominated or BAFTA-nominated films does exclude most directors and editors whose films are not in English.
 The dates listed for each collaboration are based on searches of the Internet Movie Database.